naev/naev/Readme.md

 ![Naev Logo](https://naev.org/imgs/naev.png)

-Naev is a 2D space trading and combat game, taking inspiration from the Escape Velocity series, among others.
+Naev is a 2D space trading and combat game, taking inspiration from the [Escape Velocity series](https://en.wikipedia.org/wiki/Escape_Velocity_(video_game)), among others.

 You pilot a space ship from a top-down perspective, and are more or less free to do what you want.
 As the genre name implies, you’re able to trade and engage